Batu Caves: Religious site

 At the base of the hill are two caves, Art Gallery Cave and Museum Cave, which form the Cave Villa complex.
-These consist of statues and paintings from Hindu mythology, most of them relating to the life and stories of Murugan.
-The Ramayana Cave is situated to the left, which consists of paintings from the Hindu epic Ramayana.
+These consist of statues and paintings from Hindu mythology, most of them relating to the life of Murugan.
+The Ramayana Cave is situated to the left, which consists of paintings depicting events from the Hindu epic Ramayana.
 There is a 15 m tall statue of Hanuman at the entrance and a temple dedicated to Hanuman, opened in November 2001.